 If you’d like to learn more strategies to manifest your dream career, check out this post!

-(I understand that ageism can also be a barrier with younger generations.
-Most of these recommendations apply for older generations.)
+(I understand that ageism can also be a barrier for younger generations.
+Most of these recommendations apply to older generations.)